elixir-tesla/tesla/guides/howtos/openapi-parameters.md

 ## Build the path module

 Start with the operation-owned module for `in: "path"` values and metadata.
-The final operation module will store `path_params/0` in a module attribute and pass the request value map to `Tesla.Middleware.PathParams` in `:modern` mode:
+The final operation module will store the result of `Path.path_params()` in a module attribute and pass the request value map to `Tesla.Middleware.PathParams` in `:modern` mode:

 ```elixir
 defmodule MyApi.Operation.GetItem.Path do